gaehlerm/SoftwareEngineering/README.md

 ```

 Is the lion now eating grass or meat?
 Of course, it's eating meat.
 Using overridden functions in the base class can quickly become confusing.
 This is the simplest version of the Yo-yo problem, [https://en.wikipedia.org/wiki/Yo-yo_problem] where the programmer has to switch between reading the code of the base class and the derived class in order to understand the code.
 The derived class not only depends on the base class, it's also the other way around.
 By breaking the encapsulation of the base class, we introduce a mutual dependency.
 This is so confusing; it is dreadful.
 Please refrain from writing such code.
-////

 Of course, this can be avoided by using the final keyword in some programming languages.
 But it is just another example of why, in my opinion, inheritance should be avoided.
+It's just another fix for something that is inherently wrong.
 As I mentioned, in my opinion, there is simply too much that can go wrong with inheritance.
-Inheritance should only be possible if it is explicitly allowed.
+Inheritance from a class should only be possible if it is explicitly allowed.

 In inheritance, the derived class inherits all the functions defined in the base class.
 This might be more than what is actually required.
 The interface of the derived class is larger than necessary.
 This violates the Interface Segregation Principle [chapter SOLID Principles].
 Having to write tests for unused functions in the interface is only the most obvious problem.

 ## Advantages of Inheritance

 There are quite little advantages, but none of them justify using implementation inheritance.
-The only concept I can think of is code reuse.
-But it is not worth the drawbacks that come along, as mentioned above.
+The only thing that I can think of is code reuse.
+But it is not worth the drawbacks that come along implementation inheritance, as mentioned above.

-The only real use case of inheritance, in my opinion, is the definition of interfaces.
+The only real use case of inheritance, in my opinion, is the definition of interfaces using interface inheritance.

 ## Inheritance and Composition